EternityForest/barrel.css/README.md

 All child paragraphs have centered text and preserved white space, display centered, generally make a pre look nice for poetry.

+### led led-red

+Use this on a checkbox type input to make an inducator LED.
+Available colors are red, yellow, green, blue, cyan, purple

 ## Utilities

 ### .round-feathered